 Scott Travers, a juris doctorate candidate at the George Washington University School of Law, assisted with research for the report during his 2021 summer internship with the Office of the Maryland Attorney General.
 Travers completed a survey of enacted law in the State of Maryland affecting cemeteries with a focus on access to, maintenance of, and recordkeeping requirements for cemeteries and cemetery owners and operators.
-In addition, he conducted research on county and municipal enactments regarding cemeteries.
+In addition, he conducted research on county and municipal enactments regarding cemeteries (see Appendix 4).

 The Working Group solicited public input on historic cemetery identification and preservation challenges and needs through the distribution of an online survey (see Appendix 1) posted on the MCAAHC website.
-The survey went live in November 2021, and accepted responses through March 2022.
-The survey was promoted on partner organizations' social media sites and distributed through email distribution lists maintained by MCAAHC, MHT, PM, and the Coalition to Protect Maryland Burial Sites and the Office of Cemetery Oversight (OCO).
-Members of the Working Group reached out to the Legislative Black Caucus as well as personal networks, including African American genealogists, African American churches, African American genealogical historical societies, as well as predominantly African American social organizations that may include masonic lodges, beneficial burial societies and African American-owned funeral homes and morticians.
+The survey went live in November 2021 and accepted responses through March 2022.
+The survey was promoted on partner organizations' social media sites and distributed through email distribution lists maintained by MCAAHC, MHT, PM, the Coalition to Protect Maryland Burial Sites, and the Office of Cemetery Oversight (OCO).
+Members of the Working Group reached out to the Legislative Black Caucus as well as personal networks, including African American genealogists, African American churches, and African American genealogical historical societies, as well as predominantly African American social organizations that may include mason-ic lodges, beneficial burial societies and African American-owned funeral homes and morticians.

 Survey responses were received both electronically and in hard copy.
 At the end of the survey period, 293 responses were received.
+A list of cemeteries represented by survey respondents is included as Appendix 2.

-Using data provided by survey respondents, self-identified descendants of individuals interred in historic African American cemeteries were invited to participate in a series of virtual focus groups that took place on March 14, 15 and 16.
-A total of 81 individuals registered for the focus group meetings.
+Using data provided by survey respondents, self-identified descendants of individuals interred in historic African American cemeteries were invited to participate in a series of virtual focus groups that took place on March 14, 15 and 16, 2022.
+Of the 130 self-identified descendants, a total of 81 individuals registered for the focus group meetings.
 Moderated by Chanel Compton, the focus group meeting agenda included a brief presentation on the study purpose and survey results followed by a discussion of the following questions: